bostonwp/wordcamp-2017/README.md

 To work on the site:

 1. To get a local install, set up the [wordpress-meta-environment](https://github.com/WordPress/meta-environment), and follow [my guide](https://ryelle.codes/2016/07/local-development-for-wordcamp-websites/) to set up a new wordcamp site, using this repo as your child theme.
+2. Create a new branch
-2. Make your changes in the Sass as needed, see "CSS Structure" for where things live.
+3. Make your changes in the Sass as needed, see "CSS Structure" for where things live.
-3. You can run `npm run watch`, which will rebuild the CSS as you're working, and also works with [livereload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) (alternately you can run `npm run build` to do a one-time build of the CSS)
+4. You can run `npm run watch`, which will rebuild the CSS as you're working, and also works with [livereload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) (alternately you can run `npm run build` to do a one-time build of the CSS)
-4. Commit your changes, including the compiled CSS
+5. Commit your changes, including the compiled CSS
+6. Create a PR for your change

+_(If you're fixing something small, feel free to merge it yourself or just commit to master)_

-5. Check that your updates are on the live site 🎉
+Once merged, check that your updates are on the live site 🎉

 ### Style